 If you have been a round, 10G Ethernet is actually a pretty old IEEE standard.
 It has been around since 2002 but over Fibre connection when 10G Ethernet over Fibre for LAN was introduced.
 It was mainly used in the enterprise space by big companies to move files around their huge networks, but it wasn’t until 2006 that the standard was ported to copper with 10GBASE-T Ethernet over copper.
 A decade later, the standard is going mainstream into the consumer segment thanks to its lower power consumption and compatibility with existing infrastructure.

 To use 10G Ethernet, you can use Fibre cables — which is less likely for home or small office use — or CAT6A RJ45 cables.
-It for 40 kilometers over a single-mode fiber or 100m over CAT6A cables.
+It can support up to 40 kilometers over a single-mode fiber or 100m over CAT6A cables.
 This means if you have those cables around, you can actually reuse them with this new high speed standard.

 Now 10G Ethernet is still very new in the consumer space.
 While every new laptop these days comes with the old Giga ethernet, it’s very rare to find a laptop or desktop computer that ships with 10G Ethernet card built-in.
 Your option currently to run 10G Ethernet is to get a 10G Ethernet switch which are becoming plenty on the market and either a 10G Ethernet PCI card or find a motherboard with 10G Ethernet built-in.
 The options are not cheap though.